mafaldi/mafaldi/README.md

 I am Mafalda González González, a Spanish-German student currently looking for position in a company that will enable me to grow and learn!
 Of course, I am excited to contribute with my technical capacities and personal qualities, which you can check out below :)

-- 📫 Currently, I am finishing my Master's degree in *Computational Social Science* at Charles III University of Madrid.
+- 📫 Currently, I am finishing my **Master's degree** in **Computational Social Science** at Charles III University of Madrid.
 Here is where my GitHub journey started!
 Feel free to check out projects such as the [Flight Information scraper]([url](https://github.com/mafaldi/data-harvesting)) or my [Data Visualisation recreation project ]([url](https://csslab.uc3m.es/dataviz/projects/2024/100546612/)).
-- 🌱 I am currently also working on my Thesis Project, which relates to Election Forecasting and Poll House Effects.
+- 🌱 I am currently also working on my **Thesis Project**, which relates to **Election Forecasting and Poll House Effects**.
 The work I am doing contributes to the work-in-progress R package of [pollspain]([url](https://github.com/dadosdelaplace/pollspain)).
-- 💬 I have a Bachelors of Arts in Social Sciences, obtained at Charles University in Prague.
+- 💬 I have a **Bachelors of Arts in Social Sciences**, obtained at Charles University in Prague.
 As it is an international degree, I did the whole thing in English, which my C2 Cambridge Advanced certificate will gladly back up.
 Further, during the degree, I did an Erasmus exchange at Alma Mater Studiorum in Bologna.
-Hence, while my Czech is not the best (it is a _very_ difficult language), I did manage to learn Italian on a conversation level.
+Hence, while my Czech is not the best (it is a _very_ difficult language), I did manage to learn Italian.
-- ⚡ Fun fact: every year I work at the Oktoberfest in Munich, as I grew up there, and the work  is as stressful as it is exciting.
+- ⚡ **Fun fact**: every year I work at the **Oktoberfest** in Munich, as I grew up there, and the work is as stressful as it is exciting.
 If you are interested in talking to me, feel free to ask me about my craziest stories!
-They are quite ridiculous
+They are quite ridiculous.

 As you see, I have moved a lot, and learned even more from all of these experiences.

 If you find my profile interesting, I'd be happy to chat about any opportunity you might have for me!

 <!--